Skip to content

 • Proposals not recommended in Round 2 may be resubmitted the following year.

-Proposal to Board of Regents for review and approval (if applicable).
+• Proposals presented to the Board of Regents for review and approval (if applicable).

 Fee Proposal Process